Belly dancing according to early paintings and sculptures, has been around since 500 BC.

 Posture and muscle control was also considered to be very important.

-There are many styles, where they have different phrases to specify the movements.
+There are many styles, where they have different phases to specify the movements.

 From a spectators perspective there are certain elements to look for, where the focus is mainly on the hip and pelvic area.